 Considering that this is a very valuable scenario, this key issue is intended to consider how the eMMTel enabler layer supports multiparty service from the perspective of enabling applications.
 The requirements for the multiparty service may include but not limited to:

-- eMMTel service enabler layer needs to provide control capabilities of multiparty service to application providers and vertical service providers, the control capabilities include the creation, updating, and terminating a multiparty call with data channel capability.
+- eMMTel service enabler layer needs to provide control capabilities of multiparty service to application providers and vertical service providers, the control capabilities include the creation, updating, and terminating a multiparty call with data channel capability, updating an one-to-one call to multiparty call, and also include the management of participates, e.g. adding/removing participate(s) to/from the call.

 This key issue aims to study how to support the multiparty service with data channel capability, including the following aspects: